 The ICGEB is actively engaged in the dissemination of science for the public.
 Our scientists, staff and students participate in science fairs and events and voluntarily support local, national and international outreach activities, thereby enriching our work, deepening our contribution to the wider society, and aligning our mission to our environment.

-The ICGEB promotes public engagement to communicate science through conferences, such as “Trieste Science & the City”, and by taking an active role in joint initiatives, such as Trieste Next, the Italian science fair organised together with the other major science institutes located in Trieste, each September.
+The ICGEB promotes public engagement to communicate science through conferences, such as “Science & the City”, and by taking an active role in joint initiatives, such as Trieste Next, the Italian science fair organised together with the other major science institutes located in Trieste, each September.

 Scientists and staff at ICGEB New Delhi participate in the annual India International Science Festival IISF, World Biofuel Day, and other events organised by the Indian Government.

-ICGEB is also one of the founders of ITS Volta, a school that organises high-level, post-diploma specialist courses in technological areas considered to be strategic for economic development and national competivity; such as training in biomedical computing and equipment.
+In Italy, our PhD students teach lessons in schools on molecular and cellular genetics through numerous projects, including the “Diffondo” project of AIRH, the Italian Association for Research Prevention and Care and CURIoSA, projects that involve approx. 1000 students each year.
+ICGEB is one of the founders of ITS Volta, a school that organises high-level, post-diploma specialist courses in technological areas considered to be strategic for economic development and national competitiveness, such as training in biomedical computing and equipment.